yext/pages/packages/pages/src/components/README.md

 ## LocationMap

-Render a Map component with a single marker that links to a `href`.
+Render a Map component with a single marker that links to an `href`.